About the index

 What does the LPI indicate?

-The headline trend from this Living Planet Report is that globally, monitored populations of birds, mammals, fish, reptiles and amphibians have declined in abundance by 69% on average between 1970 and 2016.
+The headline trend from this Living Planet Report is that globally, monitored populations of birds, mammals, fish, reptiles and amphibians have declined in abundance by 73% on average between 1970 and 2020.
 But what does this actually mean?
 Below is a table of what the LPI is and what the common misconceptions are.

 Features of the LPI Common misconceptions

-About half of the species we have in the LPI show an average decline in population trend The LPI statistic does not mean that 69 per cent of species or populations are declining
+About half of the species we have in the LPI show an average decline in population trend The LPI statistic does not mean that the same proportion of all species or populations worldwide are in decline, nor that the same number of populations or individual animals have been lost

-Are all species in the LPI declining?
+Are all populations in the LPI declining?

 Loading...